 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Minsk and nearby
+Top Coworking Spaces in Minsk and Nearby

-Recent Reviews in Minsk
+Recent Reviews of Shared Office Space in Minsk

 Is it so cloaked in Soviet gloom or the lack of what is perceived to be "amazing" sights to see, that Minsk does not enter the tourists' list of must do places to visit?
 Minsk may just surprise you, if you really open your eyes.
 The capital of Belarus is dominated by mammoth Stalinist architecture, the massive KGB Headquarters shadowing Independence Square and the Red Church (aka Church of Saints Simon and Helena).
 It is the largest city of the Republic of Belarus, sitting on the Nyamiha and Svislach Rivers.
 According to historical records, Minsk was mentioned in 1067 as a provincial city and became part of the Grand Duchy of Lithuania in 1242.